jbakse/site_builder/docs/comp_form/parameters.md

 ---
 header_title: "Topic 3: Parameters"
 title: Parameters
-description: Parameters are factors of a system that are exposed.
+description: Parameters are factors of a **system** <i>that</i> are exposed.
 Exposing parameters allows artists and designers to create systems that can be controlled by others.
 software: p5.js
 next: Strategy
 next_url: layouts/strategy.html